LaurensHoogenboom/Portfolio/README.md

 ### On Deployment

-Make sure you bind mount volumes to target `/app/database/` and `/app/uploads/`.
+Make sure you bind mount volumes to target `/app/database/` and `/app/uploads/`, and provide the required environment variables.

 ## Docker Cleanup